Dr Glen O'Hara

 Conference papers given since 2001

-- 'Socialism, Social Democracy and the British Labour Party in the 1960s', Italian-German Historical Institute/ University of Bologna/ Gramsci Institute Conference on the Centre-Left, Bologna, October 2013.
+- 'Socialism, Social Democracy and the British Labour Party in the 1960s', Italian-German Historical Institute and University of Bologna/ Gramsci Institute Conference on the Centre-Left, Bologna, October 2013.

 - '"Maximum Supervision": Risk, Danger and Public Water in Post-War Britain', Accidents and Emergencies: Risk, Welfare and Safety in Europe and North America, Oxford Brookes University, September 2013.

-- 'Numbers, Governance and Power', LSE Workshop on The Theory and Practice of Measurement: Perspectives from Economic History (opens as PDF), London School of Economics, September 2013.
+- 'Numbers, Governance and Power', LSE Workshop on the Theory and Practice of Measurement: Perspectives From Economic History, London School of Economics, September 2013.